ankur-srivastava/articles/README.md

 # A Blogging Platform

-## This project is built using Node and React.
+## This project is built using Node, React and Next.

 ### Author : Ankur Srivastava